-Revenues from Contracting Services are derived from contracts that traditionally have been of relatively short duration; however, beginning in 2007, some of our contracts, particularly our subsea construction contracts, started to become longer term in duration.
-These contracts contain either lump-sum turnkey provisions or provisions for specific time, material and equipment charges, which are billed in accordance with the terms of such contracts.
+Revenues from Contracting Services are derived from contracts, which are both short term and long term in duration.
+Our long term contracts, particularly our subsea construction contracts, are contracts that contain either lump-sum turnkey provisions or provisions for specific time, material and equipment charges, which are billed in accordance with the terms of such contracts.
 We recognize revenue as it is earned at estimated collectible amounts.
 Further, we record revenue net of taxes collected from customers and remitted to governmental authorities.

 Unbilled revenue represents revenue attributable to work completed prior to period end that has not yet been invoiced.
-All amounts included in unbilled revenue at December 31, 2010 and 2009 are expected to be billed within one year.
+All amounts included in unbilled revenue at December 31, 2011 and 2010 are expected to be billed within one year.
 Collections of all amounts are also expected to be within one year.
-However, we also monitor our outstanding trade receivables collectability on a continuing basis in connection with our evaluation of allowance for doubtful accounts.
+However, we also monitor the collectability of our outstanding trade receivables on a continual basis in connection with our evaluation of allowance for doubtful accounts.

 Dayrate Contracts.
 Revenues generated from specific time, materials and equipment contracts are generally earned on a dayrate basis and recognized as amounts are earned in accordance with contract terms.
 In connection with these contracts, we may receive revenues for mobilization of equipment and personnel.
 In connection with new contracts, revenues related to mobilization are deferred and recognized over the period in which contracted services are performed using the straight-line method.

 Incremental costs incurred directly for mobilization of equipment and personnel to the contracted site, which typically consist of materials, supplies and transit costs, are also deferred and recognized over the period in which contracted services are performed using the straight-line method.
 Our policy to amortize the revenues and costs related to mobilization on a straight-line basis over the estimated contract service period is consistent with the general pace of activity, level of services being provided and dayrates being earned over the service period of the contract.
 Mobilization costs to move vessels when a contract does not exist are expensed as incurred.